JoSchae/nestjs-server/setup/setup-instructions.md

 }
 ```

-We are extracting the IS_PUBLIC_KEY variable from our context.
+We're extracting the IS_PUBLIC_KEY variable from our context.
 If it's true (which happens, when the endpoint is decorated with @SkipAuth) we just return true, meaning that the user is authenticated to use this endpoint.

 With that, we now would have a working authentication.
 We could use it to check our user endpoints and guard them with the LocalStrategy.
 But as mentioned, we want to check for BearerAuth (JWT), and we also want special permissions for admins (or any other role in the future).
 So, let's build it:

-Just as with the local guard, we need need a **jwtStrategy.ts** and a **jwt-auth.guard.ts**.
+Just as with the local guard, we need a **jwtStrategy.ts** and a **jwt-auth.guard.ts**.
 But before we build our strategy, we of course also have to install the passport package

 ```bash
 npm i passport-jwt